Coelecanth/Project1-final/ReadMe.md

 # Testing

-## Testing procedure
+### Testing procedure
-tst for rwspinsiveness

-test for speed see more below on this
+The following aspects of the site were specifically tested for

+- Resposiveness/Compatability
+   - resonsiveness -  tested across mutiple screen size devices
+   - Speed to download and render
+   - User testing - user interaction

+ - Browser Compatibility
+ - MarkUp Validation

+### Browser Compatibility
+The site was tested on the following browsers:
+ - Google Chrome
+ - Mozilla Firefox
+ - Microsoft Edge

+### MarkUp Validation - See mentor review - for address to below
+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+ - W3C Markup Validator - Results can be seen in TESTING.md including errors and final validation
+-  W3C CSS Validator - - Results can be seen in TESTING.md including errors and final validation

+### Device base
+The follwoing devices were tested against, these were selected to provide a broad but common base of devices used in particualr common devices using IOS and Android with varying screen sizes

+Emulated devices using Google Chrome emulator
 -  Iphone XR
  - galaxy s20
  - Ipad mini
  - Kindle fire
  - Ipad Pro
+ Physical device
- - Pc desktop With fire fox and chrome
+ - Pc desktop -  Firefox, Chrome, and IE
+ - Samsung s22 Ultra - Firefox and Chrome

+# Test Results

+### Results -Browser Compatibility
+On all three of the listed below browsers the site performed as predicted with no browsers issues found.
+ - Google Chrome
+ - Mozilla Firefox
+ - Microsoft Edge

-## Issue and Resolution
+# Testing Issues and Resolution

 ### Slow rendering performance - index.html
 So when testing with lighthouse in the chrome browser I was getting consistenly slow download score

  - I changed all the images in the page to avif from jpg to reduce there size, and re-run the tests and it was still slow to render (not load).
-This removed any possible conection with file format or size.
+This removed any possible connection with file format or size.
- - Having researched this as to what causes rendering of 5 secs means, the explanation is that image is not really the issue.
+ - Having researched this as to what causes a rendering of 5 secs in the browser, the explanation is that image format and size is not really the issue.
- - It was bootstrap grid setting I have set of “container-fluid” which covers the whole width page of the row, in this case the image covers the whole row.
+ - It was bootstrap grid setting I have set of “container-fluid” which forces the browser to cover the whole width page of the row, in this case the image covers the whole row.
- - This causes the image to be resized excessively by the browser, Once I removed "fluid" element it all worked with massive reduction in rendering to approx. 1000 ms previous was 5000 ms.
+ - This causes the image to be resized excessively by the browser,
+   - Once I removed "fluid" element as a test, the reduction in render was immediatte and worked with massive reduction in rendering to approx. 1000 ms (previous was 5000 ms).
- - So now realising what the issue is, that the browser is taking too long to resize this image, because it has to be stretched across a row.
+ - So now realising what the issue is, as to why the browser is taking too long to resize this image, because it has to be stretched across a row.
  - I realised that the image needs to be made bigger in its pixel count from 700 to 1400px.
 To reduce the effort by the browser to resize.
  - Having changed the image to this pixel count and saved as an Avif.
 I have acceptable performance.
-Eg we just make 90% (Green) in lighthouse, but this is a tricky balancing act as making the image larger in pixel count makes it easier to render but longer to down load.
+E.g. we can make 90% (Green) in lighthouse.
+    - But this is a tricky balancing act; as making the image larger in pixel count makes it easier to render but longer to down load so careful testing and experimenatation were conducted to strike a good balance

 ![Lighthouse perfromance](assets/readme-img/lighthouse-xr.jpg?raw=true "Colour palette")